Continuous vs Discontinuous Measurement ABA

 FAQs

-Q: Is MTS accurate?
+Q: Is Momentary Time Sampling (MTS) accurate?

 Q: How should I measure hand-flapping?